New iPad highlights need for flexible data plans

-NEW YORK (Reuters) - The new iPad’s faster data speeds will likely impress consumers, right up until they get a nasty surprise in the form of increased wireless service fees.
+NEW YORK, March 8 (Reuters) - The new iPad’s faster data speeds will likely impress consumers, right up until they get a nasty surprise in the form of increased wireless service fees.

 To counter the shock, analysts say AT&T Inc and Verizon Wireless need to get creative with their data pricing.